-Exercise may be the last thing you want to do when you have chronic pain because it seems to add to your pain.
+Exercise may be the last thing you want to do when you have chronic back pain because it seems to add to your pain.
 But if you don't exercise, your body gets out of shape—muscles lose their conditioning, for example—and your pain actually increases because your body isn't functioning as well as it could.

 There are many benefits to exercise, but some specific ones for chronic pain sufferers are: